aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 * Get a new API key for a JavaScript Google Map.
 * Add a script tag (including your API key) to your `application.html.erb`
   * When including the google script tag, be sure to put it above `yield` and remove the `async defer` bit.
-This way, the script will load synchronously so it's guaranteed to be defined when the rest of your page loads.
+This way, the script will fully load before the rest of your page and be ready to use as soon as your app mounts.

     ```
       // application.html.erb